microsoft/botbuilder-utils-js/packages/botbuilder-transcript-cosmosdb/README.md

 Create a `CosmosDBTranscriptStore`.
 It takes the following parameters:

 - `client` - (DocumentClient - required) User provides an already-configured documentdb instance to the transcript store.
-- `databaseName` - (string - optional) The name of the CosmosDb database where transcripts will be stored (default: botframework).
+- `databaseName` - (string - optional) The name of the Cosmos Db database where transcripts will be stored (default: botframework).
-- `collectionName`- (string - optional) The name of the CosmosDb collection where transcripts will be stored (default: transcripts).
+- `collectionName`- (string - optional) The name of the Cosmos Db collection where transcripts will be stored (default: transcripts).
 - `throughput` - (number - optional) Mumber of request units (RU) to be assigned to the transcripts collection, if it does not already exist.
 - `ttl` - (number - optional) Time-to-live, or the number of seconds that a logged transcript should be kept (default: 0, or does not expire).